This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Risks of PCS:

 PCS may decrease your child's ability to function at home, school, or work.
 Your child may develop persistent post-concussion syndrome.
-He may develop second-impact syndrome if he has another concussion before he has recovered from the first.
+Your child may develop second-impact syndrome if he or she has another concussion before recovering from the first.
 Second-impact syndrome can be life-threatening.

 - Make your home safe for your child.
 Home safety measures can help prevent head injuries that could lead to a concussion.
 Put self-latching gates at the bottoms and tops of stairs.
 Screw the gate to the wall at the tops of stairs.
 Install handrails for every staircase.
 Put soft bumpers on furniture edges and corners.
 Secure furniture, such as dressers and book cases, so your child cannot pull it over.

-- Make sure your child is in a proper car seat, booster seat, or seatbelt every time he travels.
-This helps decrease your child's risk for a head injury if he is in a car accident.
+- Make sure your child is in a proper car seat, booster seat, or seatbelt every time he or she travels.
+This helps decrease your child's risk for a head injury if he or she is in a car accident.

 - Have your child wear protective sports equipment that fits properly.
 Helmets help decrease your child's risk for a serious brain injury.
-Ask your healthcare provider about other ways to decrease your child's concussion risk if he plays sports.
+Talk to your child's healthcare provider about other ways to decrease your child's risk for a concussion if he or she plays sports.
+Ask for more information about sports concussions.

 Manage your child's symptoms:

 - Have your child rest from physical and mental activities as directed.
 Mental activities need your child to think, concentrate, and pay attention.
-Rest will help your child to recover from his concussion.
-Ask your child's healthcare provider when he can return to school and other daily activities.
+Rest will help your child to recover from the concussion.
+Ask your child's healthcare provider when he or she can return to school and other daily activities.

 - Talk to officials at your child's school about the concussion.
 This will help them understand how to help your child.
-Your child may have attention or memory problems that he did not have before the concussion.
-He may need extra time for tests and extra help to finish his homework.
+Your child may have attention or memory problems that he or she did not have before the concussion.
+He or she may need extra time for tests and extra help to finish his or her homework.

-- Do not allow your child to participate in sports or physical activities until his healthcare provider says it is okay.
+- Do not allow your child to participate in sports or physical activities until his or her healthcare provider says it is okay.
 These activities could make your child's symptoms worse or lead to another concussion.
-Your child's healthcare provider will tell you when it is okay for him to return to sports or physical activities.
+Your child's healthcare provider will tell you when it is okay for him or her to return to sports or physical activities.

 For more information: